Public holiday: Impacts

 The major social function of public holidays is the co-ordination of leisure time.
 This co-ordination has costs, such as congestion and overcrowding (in leisure facilities, on transport systems) and benefits (easier for people to arrange social occasions).

 Public holidays constitute an important part of nation building and become important symbols of the nation.
 They can build and legitimise the nation and are intended to foster national unity, social cohesion and popular identification.
 They provide national governments with annual opportunities to reinforce the status of the nation.
 Sabine Marschall argues that public holidays can be regarded as sites of memory, which preserve particular representations of historical events and particular national or public heroes.

-Public holidays by country
+By country

 In some countries, there are national laws that make some or all public holidays paid holidays, and in other countries, there are no such laws, though many firms provide days off as paid or unpaid holidays.

 They vary by country and may vary by year.
 With 36 days a year, Nepal is the country with the highest number of public holidays but it observes six working days a week.
 India ranks second with 21 national holidays, followed by Colombia and the Philippines at 18 each.
-Likewise, China and Hong Kong enjoy 17 public breaks a year.
+Likewise, Japan, China and Hong Kong enjoy 17 public breaks a year.
 Some countries (e.g. Cambodia) with a longer, six-day workweek, have more holidays (28) to compensate.

+Italy

+Public holidays in Italy are established by the Italian parliament and, with the exception of city or community patronal days, apply nationwide.
+These include a mix of national, religious and local observances.
+As for Whit Monday, there is an exception for South Tyrol.
+In Italy there are also State commemoration days, which are not public holidays.